ARP 2500: Modules

+Three additional modules existed only as prototypes or mock-ups: the 1012 Convenience module, the 1035 Triple modulator, and the 1040 Noiselator.

-Although the 2500 proved to be a reliable and user-friendly machine, it was not commercially successful, selling approximately 100 units.
-A collection of the 2500's most popular modules was packaged into a single, non-modular unit as the ARP 2600, leaving out the matrix switching and more esoteric functions.
+A collection of the 2500's most popular modules was redesigned into a single, semi-modular unit as the ARP 2600, leaving out the matrix switching and adding some new functions.

 Notable users and appearances

 John Kongos first used one at Trident Studios in 1971, then in 1973 he acquired his own - it was used extensively at his Tapestry Studio, on his own recordings as well as Def Leppard (Pyromania), Mutt Lange, Alain Chamfort, Tony Visconti, Ryan Ulyate and many others.

+In 1972 Pete Townshend of the Who used an ARP 2500 on the Who's Quadrophenia.

 The ARP 2500 was extensively used by British producer David Hentschel on recordings such as "Funeral for a Friend" from Elton John's 1973 album Goodbye Yellow Brick Road.
-Jeff Wayne's 1978 multi-platinum selling album War Of the Worlds features the ARP 2500, including the sound of Martian speech.
+Jeff Wayne's 1978 multi-platinum selling album War of the Worlds features the ARP 2500, including the sound of Martian speech.

+Paul Bley used a 2500 on his Synthesizer Show album and in his live shows.

 In the 1977 motion picture Close Encounters of the Third Kind, a 2500 unit is used to communicate with aliens.
-The ARP technician sent to install the unit, Phil Dodds, was cast as the musician.
+Phil Dodds, ARP's Vice President of Engineering, was on set to install and manage the synthesizer; Steven Spielberg, liking his looks, cast him on the spot as an extra to play the 2500.
 The unit featured in the film consisted of a fully loaded main unit, two fully loaded wing cabinets and dual keyboards in a custom case.
+It was damaged by the artificial smoke/fog used on the film set.